mempler/Qsor/Readme.md

 * [Dotnet Core 3.1](https://dotnet.microsoft.com)

 ## Setup Qsor
-If you're a not a developer, you can simple go over to the [releases here](https://github.com/osuAkatsuki/Qsor/releases) and get the latest release.
+If you're a not a developer, you can simply go over to the [releases here](https://github.com/osuAkatsuki/Qsor/releases) and get the latest release.

 but if you're one, there you go:
 ```text